 Your comments are most welcome!
 If you’ve tried some of the technologies mentioned in this blog, let me know how they worked for you.
 If you’re trying to solve a particular pedagogical issue and are having trouble finding the right tool, let me know.
 If you come across a new tool that you think should get an airing here, let me know.

-For more information, visit my Google Profile page.
+For more information, visit my Google Profile page, or if you want the nitty-gritty details you can download my CV.